 What is different about a raku kiln is that they are designed to be opened when the kiln is at high temperatures.

 The pots are then removed using special raku tongs when they are very hot.

 To make it easy to remove the pots when they are hot, raku kilns sometimes have a ‘top-hat’ design.

 This means that the whole top section of the kiln can be lifted up, giving easy access to the pottery on the base.

 Often the hot pots are placed into a closed metal container of combustible material like straw, paper, or leaves.
 This creates a particular ‘raku look’, on the glazes of the pots.

 Raku kilns are a category in themselves.
-It’s quite simple to make a DIY raku kiln for around $200-300.
+Making a DIY raku kiln for around $200-300 is quite simple.
 However, raku kilns can also be bought and prices range from $800 – $4,000.

 4) Kiln Size

 Another factor that will affect kiln cost is its size.
 Kiln sizes range from the very compact, which can fire a few mugs at a time, to huge kilns that can fire hundreds of pieces at once.

 It’s best to figure out how much pottery you generally produce.
 If you make a few pieces a week a smaller kiln would be sufficient.
 But if you have a much higher output you will need a larger kiln to fit your work into.